yesodweb/yesodweb.com-content/blog/2012/9/header-composer.md

 To my experience,
 http-conduit, wai-app-file-cgi and (of course) warp have to be fixed.
-Aristid Breitkreuz, the author of http-types, agreed to adopt method B but does not released new version at this moment.
+Aristid Breitkreuz, the author of http-types, agreed to adopt method B but has not yet released a new version.

 That's all about what I have done to the composer for HTTP response header.